Apply to the Court of Protection if both of the following apply:

 - you’re concerned about the personal welfare or property and financial affairs of someone who’s lost mental capacity

-- you want to get a one-off decision, eg to stop someone visiting a person who’s lost mental capacity in a nursing home
+- you want to get a one-off decision, for example to stop someone visiting a person who’s lost mental capacity in a nursing home

 Check if someone has an attorney or deputy acting for them before you apply.